hazybluedot/manager_review/README.md

 1. [Export files from Scholar](#exporting-data-from-scholar)
     1. Export your manager's review scores, then save as CSV
+    1. Under gradebook be sure to create a grade item for the *Manager's Review 2*, if you haven't already.
+Make a not of the exact name you give this item, you will need to input it later.
     1. Export your gradebook, select "No-structure (grades only)" and "CSV"
         1. If you are on the common site, select only your section to export
 1. [Download](https://www.python.org/downloads/) and install the latest stable release of Python 3 (on windows be sure to select the 64 bit installer)